 - Merrill wants to be comforted by his older brother – the characters of The Happening take a similar make-believe comfort in numbers (It is noteworthy that numbers are a Shyamalan motif)

-- Graham distracts the two children (especially Morgan) from danger of the situation by telling them the stories of their births – this is echoed by how Elliot will distract Jess, the little girl that travels with them, from the danger by telling her about how his mood ring works
+- Graham distracts the two children (especially Morgan) from the danger of the situation by telling them the stories of their births – this is echoed by how Elliot will distract Jess, the little girl that travels with them, from the danger by telling her about how his mood ring works

 - when Graham tells Bo how she smiled as a newborn, she cannot help smiling – like Jess in the same scene cannot help smiling when Elliot insists that she will: